Local teens sing to local nursing homes to spread holiday cheer

 SPRINGDALE, Ark.
-(KNWA) — A group called Smiles are Contagious is visiting nursing homes around Northwest Arkansas to spread holiday cheer to our elderly.
+(KNWA) — A group called Smiles are Contagious is visiting nursing homes around Northwest Arkansas to spread holiday cheer to the elderly.

 It’s doing this by singing an array of Christmas songs to the seniors at Providence Assisted Living in Springdale, and other facilities like it.